contagon/handbook/handbook/26-temple-recommends.md

 In large young single adult wards, bishops may authorize experienced counselors to conduct these interviews.

-Before issuing a recommend in any of the situations listed above, the bishop reviews the member’s record to verify that it does not include a notation about Church membership restrictions.
+Before issuing a recommend in the situations listed above, the bishop reviews the member’s record to verify that it does not include a notation about Church membership restrictions.
 For members receiving their own endowment or being sealed to a spouse, he also ensures that:

 * The person’s baptism and confirmation are recorded on the membership record.
 * Brethren have received the Melchizedek Priesthood.